Bicycle Accident Attorneys in New Jersey

 For example:

-- Nearly 1,000 bicyclists lose their lives every year.
+• Nearly 1,000 bicyclists lose their lives every year in fatal bicycle accidents.

 Risk Factors

-While individuals between the ages of 10 and 24 make up nearly one-third of all bicycle-related injuries seen in emergency rooms in this country, it’s those aged 55 to 69 who have the highest bicycle accident fatality rates.
+While individuals between the ages of 10 and 24 make up nearly one-third of all bicycle-related injuries seen in emergency rooms in this country, it's those aged 55 to 69 who have the highest number of bicycle accident fatalities.
 Males are six times more likely to die and five times more likely to suffer an injury compared to female bicyclists.
 Most bicycle fatalities happen in urban areas, and over two-thirds happen away from intersections.
 Approximately one-third of bicycle accidents involve alcohol.

 What Causes Bicycle Accidents?

-To hold the motorist who caused a bicycle accident accountable for your injuries and damages, you or your New Jersey bicycle accident attorney must prove that they were negligent in causing the crash.
-Just because someone hit you doesn’t necessarily mean that this specific driver was to blame.
+To hold the motorist who caused a bicycle accident accountable for your injuries and damages, your New Jersey bicycle accidents attorney must prove that the driver was negligent in causing the crash.
+Just because someone hit you doesn't necessarily mean that this specific driver was to blame.
 Although this is typically the case, the injured victim must prove it.
-Therefore, you need to affirmatively show that the driver is responsible for your losses for your injury case to be successful.
+Therefore, you need to affirmatively show that the negligent driver is responsible for your losses for your injury case to be successful.

 Distracted Driving